When you purchase through links on our website, we may earn a commission. Affiliate disclosure.

 The Voodoo Zobop E-Shimano has an excellent list of high-quality components considering the price.
 For starters, you have SRAM’s NX 1 x 11 drivetrain with an 11-42 cassette, plus Rockshox forks and rear suspension, plus a TransX dropper seat post.

 SRAM’s NX 1 x 11 drivetrain is reliable and provides a wide spread of gears, thanks to the 11-42 cassette.
 Shifting is flawless and the gears indexed well during my ride.

-The Shimano BR-MT200 hydraulic disc brakes are one of the compromises you would expect at this price, I personally thought they did a good enough job off slowing me down on the descents, bearing in mind I weigh 17.5 stone!
+The Shimano BR-MT200 hydraulic disc brakes are one of the compromises you would expect at this price, I thought they did a good enough job of slowing me down on the descents, bearing in mind I weigh 17.5 stone!

-Again, Voodoo have gone for Rockshox Recon RL front forks with a Rockshox Debonair at the rear.
+Again, Voodoo has gone for Rockshox Recon RL front forks with a Rockshox Debonair at the rear.
 With 150mm for the front and rear.
-Although these are fairly entry level Rockshox components, I felt very confident (and comfortable) riding the Zobop on some very rough terrain on Bodmin moor.
+Although these are fairly entry-level Rockshox components, I felt very confident (and comfortable) riding the Zobop on some very rough terrain on Bodmin moor.